SAP-archive/bot-connector/README.md

 yarn start
 ```

-Now that your bot and Connector are running, you have to create channels to let your bot talk on whatever messaging platform you want.
+Now that your bot and Bot Connector are running, you have to create channels to let your bot talk on whatever messaging platform you want.
 Refer to channels' wiki pages for channel-specific examples.

 ## How it works